sirchuck/site_works/README.md

                 - sw_2 = Pass this from your clinet, socket server sends your script filled active tags - sw_tag_list
                 - sw_3 = Pass this from your client, socket server sends your script filled active uniqueids - sw_uniqueid_list
                 - sw_10 = Pass this from your clinet, socket server sends filled active: sw_user_list, sw_tag_list, and sw_uniqueid_list

+                - sw_allow = This aciton is sent anytime someone attempts a connection to the server.
+You respond with a "1" or "0".
+If you send a "1" the user will be allowed, anything else will disconnect them.
+We also send $q->sw_caller when someone tries to connect.
+                You can use uid / tag / unique id from the $q->sw_caller array to match your database for added security to chooes who you allow in.

             - $q->sw_user_list
                 When your clients sends sw_1 action, this array will be filled with a list of active user id's.
             - $q->sw_tag_list